 |Victor Nizet, MD

-|Home | Research | People | Publications | News | Links | Streptococci | Contact | Directions | Calendar|
+|Home | Research | People | Publications | News | Collaborations | Contact | Calendar|

-subsequently began his medical training at
+Kaplan.
+He subsequently began his medical training at

 laboratory of Prof. Gary Schoolnik.
-After graduation, Prof. Nizet
+After graduation,

 Pediatrics at Harvard University's Children's Hospital in

-Boston, Massachusetts and a Fellowship in Pediatric Infectious Diseases at
+Boston, and a Fellowship in Pediatric Infectious Diseases at

 the University of Washington's Children's Hospital in

 Seattle.
 During his fellowship training, Prof. Nizet

 studied in the bacterial pathogenesis research laboratories

 of Profs.
 Craig Rubens and Arnold Smith, working on the

 molecular pathogenesis of group B Streptococcus and Haemophilus influenzae,

 In 1997, Prof. Nizet joined the faculty of the Department of Pediatrics, Division of Infectious Diseases at the University of California, San Diego.
 Ever since, his laboratory offers a variety of training opportunities for UCSD graduate and undergraduate students, clinical infectious diseases fellows and PhD or MD/PhD postdoctoral fellows.

 Prof. Nizet's work has been recognized by the Sidney Farber Award, the Pediatric Infectious Diseases Society Young Investigator Award, the Edward Mallinckrodt, Jr. Foundation Scholar Award, the American Heart Association Established Investigator Award, the American Lung Association Career Investigator Award, a Stephen Silberstein Senior Fellowship of the American Asthma Foundation, and the 2008 E. Mead Johnson Award for Research in Pediatrics.
 He has been elected to the Society for Pediatric Research, the American Pediatric Society, the American Society for Clinical Investigation, the Association of American Physicians, and the American Academy of Microbiology.
 In 2013-14 he received the UCSD Chancellor's Award for Excellence in Postdoctoral Scholar Mentorship and in 2016-17 he received the UCSD Chancellor's Associates Award for Excellence in Research in Science and Engineering.

 Curriculum vitae (.PDF)